Insights Payroll

 Public Holidays

-Work performed on a UAE public holiday attracts the 50% rest-day uplift treatment, plus a substitute day off in the following period.
-The list of UAE public holidays is published annually by the federal authorities and typically includes Eid Al Fitr, Eid Al Adha, New Year’s Day, Commemoration Day, National Day and Islamic New Year.
+The list of UAE public holidays is set by Cabinet resolution and announced for each year, and typically covers Eid Al Fitr, Eid Al Adha, New Year’s Day, Commemoration Day, National Day and Islamic New Year.
+Confirm the current resolution rather than carrying last year’s dates forward, because the dates move.

 Shift Patterns Spanning Midnight